-The 2024-2028 Plan is divided into three pillars that intersect the GSSE Sustainability strategy:
+The recently approved 2024-2028 Plan is divided into three pillars that intersect the GSSE sustainability strategy:

-- 1) Creating value from the existing portfolio with greater operational efficiency: the AMCO Group aims to optimise the recovery performance of the existing portfolio, thanks to greater and renewed operating efficiency through the evolution of the portfolio management model based on data-driven logic, greater in-house management and outsourcing specialisation, and the enhancement of the IT infrastructure and internal processes. - 2) Supporting households and businesses with innovative projects: the AMCO Group will structure innovative projects to facilitate the financial rebalancing of households and businesses, such as: the RE.Perform project to support retail mortgage customers to return to performing status, multi-originator funds dedicated to specific sectors, geographical areas or categories of companies to promote their relaunch, and restructuring operations and industrial relaunch, with new finance, of single-name positions both in the portfolio and not under management.
+a) creating value from the existing portfolio with greater operational efficiency: AMCO aims to optimise the recovery performance of the existing portfolio, thanks to greater and renewed

+- operating efficiency through the evolution of the portfolio management model based on datadriven logic, greater in-house management and outsourcing specialisation, and the enhancement of the IT infrastructure and internal processes; - b) supporting households and businesses with innovative projects: AMCO will structure innovative projects to facilitate the financial rebalancing of households and businesses, such as: the RE.Perform project to support retail mortgage customers to return to performing status; multi-originator funds dedicated to specific sectors, geographical areas or categories of companies to promote their relaunch; and restructuring operations and industrial relaunch, with new finance, of single-name positions both in the portfolio and not under management; - c) supporting to the economy with innovative projects to support households and businesses:

-3) Supporting the economy with innovative projects to support households and businesses: the AMCO Group wants to retain a systemic role in the management of impaired loans in the public interest.
-Therefore, both the structure for the management of loans with state guarantee disbursed during COVID and new initiatives for the management of non-performing loans in synergy with other partners are being defined.
+AMCO wants to retain a systemic role in the management of impaired loans in the public interest.

+Both the structure for the management of loans with state guarantee disbursed during COVID and new initiatives for the management of non-performing loans in synergy with other partners are being defined.